How soon will I go to Immigration Court?

 Yes.
 You have the right to a lawyer, but the government will not pay for that lawyer.
 8 U.S.C. § 1362.
 This means that you cannot get a public defender for Immigration Court.
 The Political Asylum Immigration Representation Project (PAIR) assists people for free whom Immigration is detaining.

 Can Immigration deport me if I am still serving time in prison?

 No, but some people can request an international transfer.
 Otherwise, if you are still in prison, several things may happen to you:

 - Detainer.
-The government may put a detainer on you to keep you in prison until you have finished serving your time.
-8 U.S.C. § 1357(d).
-At the end of your sentence you will likely be moved to another jail for your immigration case.
+Immigration may put a detainer on you so that when you finish your sentence you will likely be moved to ICE custody, perhaps in another jail, for your immigration case.

 - No Immigration Hearing At All.
 The government may try to deport you from the U.S. without any hearing at all.
 This can happen to people who are not lawful permanent residents (who never had a green card) with an aggravated felony conviction.
 8 U.S.C. §1228(b).
 An aggravated felony includes many crimes, such as drug trafficking, some crimes of violence, some theft crimes, and murder.